datastax/pulsar-jms/README.md

 | Consumer | Shared Durable subscription with name 'jms-queue' |
 | QueueBrowser | Pulsar Reader on the topic, beginning from the next message on 'jms-queue' subscription |

-You can change the name of the shared subscription using `jms.queueName` configuration parameter but you must ensure that you change this configuration on every client.
+You can change the name of the shared subscription using `jms.queueSubscriptionName` configuration parameter, but you must ensure that you change this configuration on every client.

 In order to implement QueueBrowser we use the Pulsar Reader API, starting from the next message available on the 'jms-queue' subscription.